EngineersBox/cassandra-benchmarking/README.md

 ## User Permissions

+Using a normal docker configuration (not rootless) is simple to set user permissions for.
+Make sure that any files and directories mounted into `cassandra` container are owned as `1000:1000` for the `uid:gid` bits.

+### Rootless Docker

 Assuming that you have the container user congiured as `1000:1000` and your user on the host mapped as `<user>:100000:65536` in both `/etc/subuid` and `/etc/subgid`, then you will need ensure that any directories/files mounted into the container used by the cassandra user are owned by `100999:100999`.